(Originally published Jan 13, 2016 on digitalst0rytelling.wordpress.com)

 Games are perhaps the most intimate art because the player must remain touching at all times.
 They must touch or the game does not exist.

 howling dogs, with its plot device of virtual reality, draws on the science fiction trope of layered digital and “real” worlds which broke mainstream ground in The Matrix.
-But porpentine’s seminal Twine game doesn’t rely on the Inception effect, presenting a “game within a game” for the purpose of added narrative depth.
-Instead, it uses its own medium as part of a self-similar structure, requiring that the player grapple with their own digital experience just as the game world avatar navigates theirs.
+But porpentine’s seminal Twine game doesn’t rely on the rather trite Inception effect, presenting a “game within a game” for added narrative depth.
+Instead it uses its own medium as part of a self-similar structure, requiring that the player grapple with their own digital experience just as the game world avatar navigates theirs.

 Each time we as players exit a “visual sim” sequence, we are forced to recenter ourselves in the disgusting world of the dark metal room — and this extraction is mirrored when the player closes the game, returning to the world away from the computer screen.
 For those of us who are, as Porpentine puts it, “refugees in our own country, in increasingly deteriorating circumstances, … less and less capable of caring about [ourselves],” the metal room is not far from the reality that awaits us after the second emergence as well.
 In the game world, the room even starts to respond less and less to our inputs as we spend more time in it—yet the simulations tend to get more descriptive, more intense, more palpable.
 Porp says, “the sim keeps you fascinated, calibrating itself … to your temperament, giving you false catharsis in the form of these victories–but at the end of the day you’re still in the black room.”